bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    -  stats

-   In the case of updating a Volume (:strong:`update volume`), you will be prompted for which value you wish to change.
+   In the case of updating a Volume (:bcommand:`update volume`), you will be prompted for which value you wish to change.
 The following Volume parameters may be changed: